Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 While cheesecake recipes can be easily varied, the main ingredients common to all of them will usually be a heavy dose of cream cheese and probably sour cream.
 Although cats are often depicted drinking saucers of milk, the truth is that most cats are lactose-intolerant.
 This means their bodies aren’t able to properly digest the sugars found in dairy products.

 Eating dairy products, including those found in cheesecake, often causes vomiting and diarrhea in cats.
-Some cats may tolerate them better than others and if your cat is one of them, an occasional small serving of cheesecake (one bite) may not make them sick.
-However, cheesecake also isn’t healthy for your cat, which we’ll talk about next.
+Some cats may tolerate them better than others and if your cat is one of them, dairy products may not make them sick.
+However, cheesecake isn’t healthy or appropriate for your cat, which we’ll talk about next.

 strawberry cheesecake